schandra8iri/IPL-corejava-app/README.md

 - Create an Iteams interface, declare method to get Total matcher, wins, sixes and netrunrate

+### TODO - modify players to create an exception

+- add traditional for loop in tostring(), run - app fails with exception
+- add try catch block to handel the exception
+- Modify gettotalsix method to throw an exception

 ### TODO - Create a loops and block